Jane Francis Clinton Stewart1

 M, #105935, b.
 2 June 1822, d.
 5 July 1883

-Sir John Winston Spencer-Churchill, 7th Duke of Marlborough was born on 2 June 1822 at Garboldisham Hall, Norfolk, England.1 He was the son of George Spencer-Churchill, 6th Duke of Marlborough and Lady Jane Stewart.1 He married Lady Frances Anne Emily Vane, daughter of Charles William Vane, 3rd Marquess of Londonderry and Lady Frances Anne Emily Vane-Tempest, on 12 July 1843 at St. George's Street, Mayfair, London, England.1 He died on 5 July 1883 at age 61 at 29 Berkeley Square, Mayfair, London, England, from heart disease.1 He was buried at Chapel, Blenheim Palace, Woodstock, Oxfordshire, England.1 His will was probated on 15 September 1883, at above £146,000.1
+John Winston Spencer-Churchill, 7th Duke of Marlborough was born on 2 June 1822 at Garboldisham Hall, Norfolk, EnglandG.1 He was the son of George Spencer-Churchill, 6th Duke of Marlborough and Lady Jane Stewart.1 He married Lady Frances Anne Emily Vane, daughter of Charles William Vane, 3rd Marquess of Londonderry and Lady Frances Anne Emily Vane-Tempest, on 12 July 1843 at St. George's Street, Mayfair, London, EnglandG.1 He died on 5 July 1883 at age 61 at 29 Berkeley Square, Mayfair, London, EnglandG, from heart disease.1 He was buried at Chapel, Blenheim Palace, Woodstock, Oxfordshire, EnglandG.1 His will was proven (by probate) on 15 September 1883, at above £146,000.1

-Children of Sir John Winston Spencer-Churchill, 7th Duke of Marlborough and Lady Frances Anne Emily Vane
+Children of John Winston Spencer-Churchill, 7th Duke of Marlborough and Lady Frances Anne Emily Vane

 Citations